xuri/excelize-doc/de/variables.md

     ErrStreamSetColWidth = errors.New("must call the SetColWidth function before the SetRow function")
     // ErrColumnNumber definiert die Fehlermeldung beim Empfang einer ungültigen
     // Spaltennummer.
-    ErrColumnNumber = errors.New("column number exceeds maximum limit")
+    ErrColumnNumber = fmt.Errorf(`the column number must be greater than or equal to %d and less than or equal to %d`, MinColumns, MaxColumns)
     // ErrColumnWidth definiert die Fehlermeldung beim Empfang einer ungültigen
     // Spaltenbreite.
-    ErrColumnWidth = fmt.Errorf("the width of the column must be smaller than or equal to %d characters", MaxColumnWidth)
+    ErrColumnWidth = fmt.Errorf("the width of the column must be less than or equal to %d characters", MaxColumnWidth)
     // ErrOutlineLevel definierte die Fehlermeldung beim Empfang einer ungültigen
     // Gliederungsebenennummer.
     ErrOutlineLevel = errors.New("invalid outline level")